pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/PreparingDatabase.md

 ### Step 2: Create configuration

 Inside this static variable we can create a [`Configuration`][config-docs] value that is used to configure the database.
-We highly recommend always turning on [foreign key](https://www.sqlite.org/foreignkeys.html) constraints to protect the integrity of your
+We recommend turning on [foreign key](https://www.sqlite.org/foreignkeys.html) constraints to protect the integrity of your
 data: